The first-timer’s guide to visiting Wimbledon Tennis Championships

 The championships began in 1877 and have become one of the world’s most famous tennis tournaments.
 They’re one of four Grand Slam competitions, alongside the Australian Open, Roland Garros and US Open, and the only one of the four played on grass courts.

-From the queue to the Royal Box, Wimbledon’s traditions are as much a part of the experience as the actual tennis.
-So whether you’re a Brit like me who’s grown up watching it on TV every summer (and still can’t believe we finally got our long-awaited British winner) or an overseas visitor wanting to experience a uniquely British tradition, here’s everything you need to know about visiting Wimbledon Tennis Championships this summer.
+Whether you’re a Brit like me who’s grown up watching it on TV every summer, or an overseas visitor wanting to experience a uniquely British tradition, here’s everything you need to know about visiting Wimbledon Tennis Championships this summer.

-When do the 2023 Wimbledon Tennis Championships take place?
+When do the 2025 Wimbledon Tennis Championships take place?

 How do you get tickets for Wimbledon?

 There are a few different ways to get tickets for the Wimbledon Championships, but the main way is through the ballot.
 There’s been a public ballot for the tournament since 1924, and you can apply for a ticket in a lottery which is drawn at random.
-It’s very oversubscribed though so you might not get lucky, and you need to start applying early.

-Until recently the ballot was done through paper forms, but it’s now run electronically.
-The ballot for 2024 tickets is due to open in September 2023 and you need to apply using the myWIMBLEDON system by November.
-If you’re successful, you’ll start to hear back from mid-February, and have a certain number of days to pay for your tickets.
+The ballot normally opens in September and you need to apply using the myWIMBLEDON system by November.
+If you’re successful, you’ll start to hear back from mid-February, and will be given a certain number of days to pay for your tickets.

 Ballots for returned tickets continue right on up until the tournament starts and tickets are issued electronically via the myWIMBLEDON mobile app.